 3.)
 Improve Lower Body Muscles: Lower body workouts like squats help you strengthen your hamstrings and quads, which, as you know, are key areas of the body you need to use when you finally catch fish.
 The best part is squats are also effective at improving your back muscles, core balance and stability, and calves.

 The most important thing to remember is that your Iowa fishing trip isn’t about how many fish you can catch – it’s about how many memories you can make.
 It’s also about teaching your kids how to fish and having a good time.
 If your kids feel like they’re being lectured, they’ll lose interest – and won’t want to make another trip.
 So keep it fun!
+Tell them that you can eat whatever they catch to keep them in spirit, but is gefilte fish healthy?

 Check out Iowa lakes like Lake Red Rock, Big Spirit Lake and Lake Manawa that have campgrounds, picnic facilities, playgrounds, beaches and more so you can take a break if needed.